mento-protocol/governance-watchdog/README.md

 1. A Telegram group to send notifications to

-1. A Telegram bot must be in the group to receive the notifications If you're doing this from scratch, here's how to create a bot
+1. A Telegram bot must be in the group to receive the notifications.
+   If you're doing this from scratch, here's how to create a bot

    - Open a new chat with @BotFather